Probing CP Violation through Vector Boson Fusion at High-Energy Muon Colliders: Collider Simulation

 \section{Collider Simulation}

 In this section, we detail the collider simulation methodology and sensitivity estimation.
-The four dim-6 operators are implemented using SmeftFR~\cite{Christensen:2008py,Alloul:2013bka,Dedes:2019uzs}, and event samples for both signal and backgrounds are generated using MadEvent~\cite{Alwall:2014hca}.
+The four dim-6 operators are implemented using SmeftFR~\cite{Christensen:2008py,Alloul:2013bka,Dedes:2019uzs}, and event samples for both signal and backgrounds, from higher-dimensional operators and SM respectively, are generated using MadEvent~\cite{Alwall:2014hca}.
 Hadronization processes are simulated with Pythia8~\cite{Sjostrand:2014zea}, and detector effects are incorporated through the Delphes fast simulation framework~\cite{deFavereau:2013fsa}.
 We use the simulation configuration from the ``MuonCollider" in the Delphes Cards, in which the jet reconstruction algorithm of ``VLCjetR05N2" and b-Jet tagging algorithm of ``MuonColliderDet$\_$BTag$\_$90" are chosen.